-Finding cross training shoes that can withstand the rigors of intense workouts while keeping Plantar Fasciitis at bay is like trying to find a needle in a haystack.
+(2021-2022 update) I think you’ll agree with me when I say that finding the best cross training shoes for Plantar Fasciitis that can withstand the rigors of intense workouts while keeping heel pain at bay is like trying to find a needle in a haystack.

 Or is it?

 Well, it turns out that just because you suffer from Plantar Fasciitis doesn’t mean you should say goodbye to your workouts.

 And in today’s post, we’re going to review 10 of the best cross training shoes for Plantar Fasciitis so that you can, again, enjoy your workouts, especially early in the morning.